khushaal-nandwani/covarage/README.md

 # covarage
-Personal project to register for the highly competitive covid vaccine registration in my country.
-It is not for Public or Private use.
-The project was solely created as an opportuinity to learn the selenium library in a fun way.
+•	A personal project created to automatically register for the covid vaccine slot in India.
+Python, Selenium and ChromeDriver is employed to automate the process.
+•	Good knowledge of HTML and CSS has been employed to precisely locate the web elements to be clicked.
+Clean coded for different file for constants about personal details and location where the vaccine is to be booked and the overall code is well organized into small functions.